 M cells: Microfold cells or M cells are located over the Peyer’s patches and they constantly sample outside the intestinal epithelial barriers for any microbes that pose a threat.
 They also present antigens from the outside to the dendritic cells to activate the Tcell response, as well as consuming the antigen by neutralizing it.
 Without the M cells, we risk of losing tolerance to microbes, thus causing inflammation on our intestinal barriers.

 In total, we now have a deeper knowledge of our gut system as well as taking an in depth look on what our intestinal gut goes through to stop inflammation.
 In order to stop leaky gut, we must change our eating habits gradually when we want a healthier life.
 Dr. Alexander Jimenez does discuss to our patients the importance of protecting our gut with functional medicine as well as, encouraging our patients to take that first step into a healthy lifestyle.

-The information herein on "Gut Microbe Busters El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Gut Microbe Busters El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.